tomjoht/tomjoht.github.io/_posts/2015/2015-05-26-integrating-documentation-into-engineering-code-and-workflows.md

 - jekyll
 - api-doc
 keywords: engineering workflows
-summary: "If you want to encourage engineers to write documentation, integrate your writing tools and process into their toolchain and workflow."
+description: "If you want to encourage engineers to write documentation, integrate your writing tools and process into their toolchain and workflow."
 ---

 ## Write the Docs video